uncenter/learn/README.md

-# Mini projects to learn languages like C++, Rust, and Python
+# Projects to learn new languages

 ## Beginner